bakaphp/kanvas-doc/system-modules.md

 ## Get System Modules

-This method allows you to get all system modules.
-Returns a [SystemModuleInterface]() interface.
+This method enables you to retrieve all system modules and returns a SystemModuleInterface interface.

 ```js
 Kanvas.systemModules.getSystemModules(): SystemModuleInterface[]